Lindurion/closure-pro-build/README.md

 Future support is planned for:
 - Message translation tools & separate output files for each supported locale.
 - RTL flipping of CSS styles (<i>e.g.</i> `"left: 20px"` becomes `"right: 20px"`) for RTL locales.
-- Custom externs files (<i>e.g.</i> if you want to include jQuery via a CDN src script tag, an externs file could tell the Closure compiler which symbols it can trust to be defined and include type information).

 License & Copyright